oortcloud/meteorite/README.md

     npm install -g meteorite

-## Command line
+## How does it work?

-Meteorite installs a utility called `mrt` that works just like `meteor` except it
+Meteorite installs a utility called `mrt` that works just like `meteor` except when it runs it does a few extra things for you.
+When you use it to run your app:

-  1) Installs a project specific instance of meteor this first time you run an app
+  1) The first time it installs an app specific instance of `meteor`

-  2) Installs smart package dependencies listed in `smart.json` in the project's meteor instance
+  2) Then it installs the app's smart package dependencies which you specifiy in a file called `smart.json`

-  3) Installs smart packages recursively if your app uses packages that have their own `smart.json`
+  3) If the app's smart packages have dependencies of their own (also defined in `smart.json`) they're installed, recursively.

-  4) Runs the `meteor` command using the project's meteor instance. `mrt` supports all of `meteor`'s subcommands (e.g. `run`, `deploy`, etc).
+  4) With everything installed the app's `meteor` instance takes over and runs your app.
+All of `meteor`'s subcommands are supported (e.g. `run`, `deploy`, etc).

-  5) Includes a subcommand `mrt install` that runs the installation steps (1-3) without running `meteor`

 ## Configuration